GLVSKiriti/TrustVaultFrontend/README.md

 # Features:

-->Routing\
-->To provide users with a secure and convenient way to store and share sensitive data with trusted individuals.\
+- Robust Routing mechanism ensures the users with a secure and convenient way to store and share sensitive data with trusted individuals.
-->To give users peace of mind by automating the process of sharing important information in the event of an emergency or unforeseen circumstance.\
+- To give users peace of mind by automating the process of sharing important information in the event of an emergency or unforeseen circumstance.
-->Users will sign up for a TrustVault account and create a profile.\
+- Users will sign up for a TrustVault account and create a profile.
-->They will then be able to upload and store data on the platform, including financial information, personal messages, and other important documents.\
+- They will then be able to upload and store data on the platform, including financial information, personal messages, and other important documents.
-->Users can also attach nominated individuals to their stored data, specifying who should receive the information in the event of an emergency.\
+- Users can also attach nominated individuals to their stored data, specifying who should receive the information in the event of an emergency.
-->The platform will continuously monitor the status of the user and, upon reaching the predetermined threshold, automatically deliver the stored data to the nominated individuals.\
+- The platform will continuously monitor the status of the user and, upon reaching the predetermined threshold, automatically deliver the stored data to the nominated individuals.

-## Repositories
+# Repositories

 Frontend: [TrustVault](https://github.com/GLVSKiriti/TrustVaultFrontend)

 Backend: [TrustVault](https://github.com/GLVSKiriti/TrustVault)

+# `Backend`

-## TechStacks
+ ## Routes

-- ReactJs
-- PostgreSQL
-- ExpressJS
-- NodeJs

-packages like
-  - node-cron (To do cron-jobs)
-  - nodemailer (To send mails)
-  - crypto-js (To encrypt and decrypt vault data)
-  - etc ...
+ - `/auth/sign and /auth/signup`: For signIn and signUp
+ - `/vault/getAllVaults`: To get all Vaults data of a particular user
+ - `/vault/addVault`: To add a new Vault\
+   `Note`: Here Vault data is encrypted using vault_secret_key and this vault_secret_key is not stored in database\
+   so that only user and nominees(after user inactive status) can only access the vault data.
+Neither website owner nor the \
+   person who has access to the database dont know the vault_secret_key so cant access the vault data
+ - `/vault/displayVault` and `/vault/UpdateVault/:vId` : To display and update Vault details (User should enter Vault_Secret_Key to do this operations)
+ - `/vault/deleteVault/:vId` : To delete a vault (User Should Enter Password of Trust Vault account to delete)
+ - `/cron/statusCheck` : This Route checks the status of each user based on their last login time\
+   In Phase1 check it sends a email to remind user to login once if it crosees 7 days if it crosses 14 days then it runs Phase2 check\
+   In which it sends one more warning mail for a week and if user still not logging in,Then it sends the all vault data of that user \
+   to respective nominees
+ - `/nominee/email` : Which sends a OTP to the entered nominee email
+ - `/nominee/otpVerify` : To verify OTP entered and if correct it sends description about the Vault_Secret_Key of the respective vault
+ - `/nominee/vaultData` : It entered Vault_Secret_Key is correct then it displays Vault data
+   `Note`: Based on the description given by user nominee should enter the key

 # `Frontend`
  - These are Frontend UI of few pages